24-Hour Emergency Helpline 01844 292292

 Wildlife Advice

-Firstly always consider your own safety and that of others around you; please never put yourself in danger.
+Firstly always consider your own safety and that of others around you; please do not put yourself in danger.

 If you are able to please try to get the animal contained in a strong cardboard box lined with newspaper or a towel.
 Always use gloves to handle wildlife.
 With birds you may find it easier to throw a towel or blanket over them to prevent them trying to fly away.